zzhangjii/learning-library/workshops/bike-share-prediction/LabGuide300.md

 ![](./images/300/Picture300-26.png)

 -   After a few minutes refresh your page and you will see the status and the sign are disappeared.
 Now your OAC instance is ready.
-In order to access your instance, click on the  icon on the right side of your instance.
+In order to access your instance, click on the hamburger icon on the right side of your instance.

 ![](./images/300/Picture300-27.png)

--   Now click on Autonomous Analytics URL which redirects you to a new page.
+-   Now click on Analytics URL which redirects you to a new page.

 ![](./images/300/Picture300-28.png)